Mayur619/Sensors-and-IoT/README.md

 # Sensors-and-IoT
 Sensors and IoT codes

-This repo consists of py codes for sensors.
+This repository contains python programs written specifically for raspberry pi